jopaik/network_demos/netbox/README.md

 Connect to Netbox Demo server to create and copy an API token https://netbox-demo.netboxlabs.com/ user=admin pass=admin

-### Step 2 - Network-Netbox-Setup Workflow Template
+### Step 2 - Network-Netbox-Setup Job Template
-Launch the Network-Netbox-Setup Workflow Template to configure a device and settings on Netbox
+Launch the Network-Netbox-Setup Job Template to configure a device and settings on Netbox

 ### Step 3 - Review the Netbox GUI
 Review the Netbox GUI (devices, templates etc)